nsriram/lambda-the-cli-way/Readme.md

 # AWS Lambda the CLI Way

+The objective of this tutorial is to understand AWS Lambda in-depth, beyond executing functions, using CLI.
 This tutorial walks through setting up AWS CLI, dependencies for AWS Lambda, getting your first Lambda function running, many of its important features & finally integrating with other AWS services.
-The objective is to understand AWS Lambda in-depth, beyond executing functions.
 AWS CLI (Command Line Interface) will be the primary medium of demonstrating all these examples.

 ## Target Audience
 Target audience for this tutorial series are developers comfortable using AWS CLI.
 A little background understanding of serverless will help.
-The tutorial will not discuss examples using the AWS website UI.
+> Note : The tutorial will not discuss examples using the AWS website UI.

 ## Serverless Introduction
 Serverless computing has become a mainstream architectural option for building software today.